About the Pre-Course Orientation

 ● Experience improved feelings of self-worth and compassion for others

 Participants will receive a programme handbook in the post, or online if preferred.
 The main intention of this programme is to offer experiential learning.
 There will be the opportunity during the training for participants to practice and experience mindfulness-based stress reduction techniques.
 As mindfulness training is primarily experiential in nature, the main ‘work’ of the course is done at home between classes.
 Participants will receive a weekly email summarising the content and practice instructions for that week plus meditation recordings.
-Participants are required to practice at home during the week for a minimum 40 minutes per day.
+Participants are required to practice at home during the week for about 45 minutes per day.

 All participants who attend the programme fully will receive a Certificate of Completion in the “Mindfulness Based Stress Reduction Programme” from The Mindfulness Centre.

 Josephine Lynch, M.A.
 Mindfulness-based Approaches (Bangor University), Lic.
 Ac., Dip.
 Herbal Medicine, has also gained the Certificate of Competence to Teach Mindfulness-Based Courses from the Centre for Mindfulness Research and Practice at Bangor University.
 She completed a two year programme with the Bodhi College in early Buddhist Psychology and its influence on contemporary practice.
 She is also a qualified to offer supervision to mindfulness teachers.